 New Skeet Machines

-Duane & Cheryl Hartman have made a generous donation which made it possible to purchase two new skeet machines.
-The machines have been delivered and installed on the south skeet field.
+Duane & Cheryl Hartman have made a generous donation which made it possible to purchase four new skeet machines.
+The machines have been delivered and installed on both skeet fields.
 Thank you, Duane & Cheryl.

 Additional Sporting Clay Machines!

 Bill & Linda Demmer have made a generous donation which made it possible to purchase eight sporting clays machines.
 The machines have been delivered and installed on sporting clays course.
 We are now able to have three machines per station so the course can be changed during the winter.
 Thank you Bill & Linda.

 We are extremely happy to announce that the Hal & Jean Glassen Memorial Foundation has provided our club with a very generous grant of $32,300.
 The grant was specifically for improvements to the shotgun ranges.
 We have purchased the card readers for the sporting clay course, scissor lift for the sporting clay course and wall coating to the skeet and trap fields.